andrei-ribeiro-wenceslau/social-network-api/README.md

 Contributions are welcome!
 If you find any issues or have enhancements in mind, feel free to submit pull requests or open issues.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.

 ## Contact
 For any questions or inquiries, please feel free to contact: